-Our planet is heating rapidly and over 60% of all animal populations have been lost since 1970.
+Our planet is heating rapidly and over 60 per cent of all animal populations have been lost since 1970.
 It is an emergency - yet we still have choices.
 Wild nature can be our greatest ally in meeting the climate and nature crises.

 Natural climate solutions